 Another Canadian coat-extension company, Kokoala, offers a few different fabric options for their coat extenders.
 You can get panels in a lightweight soft-shell fabric, in a fall or spring fleece, or in a waterproof nylon with a heavy polar fleece lining.
 Kokoala's online tool for helping you choose the right zipper adapter (after you put your coat extender in your online cart) is easy-to-use, even if you’re operating on very little sleep.
 Kokoala Coat Extension, The Original, $90, kokoala.ca.

-A baby’s shoes and boots (if they’re old enough to wear them) can easily fall off when babywearing, and you probably won’t notice while you’re out and about.
-These booties, designed by a Toronto mom, have attached socks to help them stay on, and add a layer of warmth with a Thinsulate lining and suede soles.
-They’re also available in a dino, unicorn, panda, raccoon or chevron design. mimiTENS booties, $32, mimitens.com.
+A baby's shoes and boots (if they're old enough to wear them) can easily fall off when babywearing, and you probably won't notice while you're out and about.
+These booties, designed by a Toronto mom and made from upcycled materials, have attached socks to help them stay on, and suede soles. mimiTENS booties, $25, mimitens.com.

 The double zippers on this cute fleece one-piece make it super easy to load a sleeping (or fussy) baby in and out.
-Though they’re not visible in this image, the Ursus also has handy fold-over cuffs and booties.
-A word of warning: MEC winterwear does tend to run large, so size down.
+Though they're not visible in this image, the Ursus also has handy fold-over cuffs and booties.
+A word of warning: most MEC winter wear does tend to run large in the kids' sizes, so size down.
 MEC Ursus Bunting Suit, $50, mec.ca.

 This Canadian company is run by a couple in Montreal with four young kids.
 (You might have seen them on Dragon’s Den.)
 They offer the same type of jacket insert (suitable for both pregnancy and babywearing), but new to the market, as of last winter, is their “universal jacket extender”—meaning you don’t need to bother with zipper adapters.
 (And it could work with multiple coats in your closet.)
 Make My Belly Fit Universal Jacket Extender, $130, makemybellyfit.com.

 Our last tip: put on your boots or shoes first, before loading the baby in!
 (It can be hard to bend down once you’ve got baby on board.)
 It’s much easier to babywear with slip-on shoes, or sturdy boots that are easy (ish) to put on with one hand.
-Skip the laces this winter and go with something like Merrell’s pull-on boots, which are not only waterproof and durable, but are also super chic and come in a variety of colours.
-Haven Bluff Polar Waterproof Boots in Brindle, $180, merrell.com.
+Skip the laces this winter and go with something comfy and durable like Merrell's pull-on boots.
+Approach Sage Pull-on Waterproof Boots in "falcon," $50, merrell.com.